Hamisakim/The-Pantheon/README.md

     }
 ```

-We Also ran into cors issue!
+We also ran into CORS issue!
 We were able to find a solution using the below.
 ```
 useEffect(() => {
     const getData = async () => {